Introduction

 - Undertake placement related actions if a placement change is required.

-- Participate as a care team member if child is in out-of-home care.
+- Ensure there is a care team and participate as a care team member for each child in care.

 - Maintain client records.

-- Consult your supervisor on further court applications when required and complete court process.
+- Consult your supervisor on further court applications when required and complete the court process.

-- Register and follow-up any new familial and non-familial allegations.
+- Register and follow-up any new familial and non-familial allegations in discussion with your team manager.

 - Consult your supervisor at key decision points.